Application Step 2

 what is a "learner-driven community"?

 Acton Academy founder Jeff Sandefer often uses the term “learner-driven community,” and we think it captures the two most important aspects of our program.
 First, we are self-directed, meaning that kids are in charge of their own learning.
-Second, we are a community of learners in which students are bound together by their pledge to hold themselves and each other to high standards
+Second, we are a community of learners in which students are bound together by their pledge to hold themselves and each other to high standards.
+We believe self-directed learners with strong character will be the leaders of the next generation.

 what grades do you offer?

-While we won't have traditional grade levels, we plan to eventually serve children ages 6-18.
-We will begin by accepting applications for children who will be 6-14 years old by Fall 2018 and grow organically adding one age level each year.
-Our goal is to start very small with like-minded families to build a strong community and solid foundation.
-We will be enrolling a maximum of 24 children for Fall 2018.
+While we won't have traditional grade levels, we serve children ages 6-18.
+We are now accepting applications for children who will be 6-17 years old by Fall 2019.
+We started very small in Fall 2018 with like-minded families to build a strong community and solid foundation.
+We will be enrolling a maximum of 62 children for Fall 2019.

 We believe that children learn best when working with children younger and older than themselves rather than splitting into groups based solely on age.
 In addition to an individualized curriculum, students of all ages work together in groups.